egaba/ember-yup/README.md

 This is an Ember port of the [Yup validation library](https://github.com/jquense/yup)

-**Warning: This is still a major work in progress.** However, I think I've gotten this library to a decent starting point for most projects.
+**Warning: This is still a major work in progress.**

+However, I think I've gotten this library to a decent starting point for most projects.
+Sorry, no tests yet.
+This library is built with passion and laziness.

 ## Installation